 Don't Be A Jerk: Revisiting Basic Etiquette and Social Graces

-The basic rules of proper etiquette some Filipinos forget
+The basic rules of proper etiquette some Filipinos forget about

 Welcome to the 21st century, a time defined by progress, innovation, information at our fingertips and multitudinous sources of knowledge.